ckb-js/lumos-doc/docs/guides/buildTransactions.md

    :::note

    From the security perspective of a DApp, Lumos does not support built-in message signing.
-So the DApp needs to send the raw transaction <!--or the signing entries piece of the skeleton which contains the actual data to sign--> to the user wallet to acquire signatures.
-The raw transaction contains all the cells and dependencies for the action and the data that needs to be signed.<!--When the client gets the skeleton, the client forwards the transaction skeleton to the wallet for signing.-->
+So the DApp needs to send the raw transaction to the user wallet to acquire signatures.
+The raw transaction contains all the cells and dependencies for the action and the data that needs to be signed.

    :::